Rent control in the United States: New York

+Tenants standing outside a building in Harlem where all tenants went on strike in September 1919.

 New York State has had the longest history of rent controls, since 1920.
 New York City contains the majority of units covered by rent control.
 Rent control laws have stayed on the books for decades in New York because of an inadequate supply of "decent, affordable housing".

 The worsening in the rental market led to the enactment of the Rent Stabilization Law of 1969, which aimed to help increase the number of available rental units.
 The current system is very complicated, and most of the protected renters are elderly.

 William A. Moses, the founder of the Community Housing Improvement Program, a trade association that represents the owners of over 4,000 apartment buildings in New York City, said in 1983 that rent control was "the principal reason for neighborhood deterioration" and that at least 300,000 apartment units would have been built in New York City without it.
 Moses argued that landlords might not maintain their property if they were not allowed to collect adequate rent.
 Urban planning scholar Peter Marcuse said in 1983 that rent control was not the reason for some landlords abandoning their NYC properties at the low end of the market – instead, such abandonment stemmed from the inability of low-income renters to pay the maximum rent allowed by law.
 New York expanded rent control to encompass other municipalities in 2019 through the passage of the Housing Stability and Tenant Protection Act of 2019.
 Since then, opponents have argued these new rent control regulations hinder investment in multifamily properties in New York City.
 New York's rent control laws have also received criticism for inadvertently benefiting affluent tenants who might not otherwise need rental assistance.
 Additionally, a survey of property owners who own or manage rent stabilized units in New York City found that rent regulations would lead to fewer non-essential improvements and proactive maintenance at their buildings.